awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/Reporting.md

  If you wish to receive de\-obfuscated customer information for the purpose of compensating your sales team for sales of products via AWS Marketplace, AWS Marketplace offers an additional Sales Compensation report\.
 Sales Compensation reports contain additional information such as customer email domain, customer AWS Account ID, and location in order to help you compensate your field, and use of such information is strictly limited to field sales team compensation\.

- For more information about program requirements and how to sign up to receive this data, please review the AWS Marketplace Enhanced Data Sharing Program Guide\.
+ For more information about program requirements and how to sign up to receive this data, see [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\.